vbacollective/riff/docs/ARCHITECTURE.md

 | Noise | per-voice random/noise filter state |
 | Ring buffer | write pointer and tap state |

-The fixed voice pool keeps iteration simple and predictable:
+The voice pool is still array-based because that is faster and simpler than object allocation in the render path.
+The difference is that the array capacity can now expand through `SafeArray` growth.

 ```vb
 For i = 0 To RiffMaxVoices - 1